(ENDURING) Vision Clinical Update 2021: Addressing Health Inequities and Implementing New Protocols

 Program Manager: Lesly Zapata, BA

-Boston University School of Medicine designates this enduring material 4.00 contact hours, none of which are eligible for pharmacology credit.
+Nursing Contact Hours: 4.00 contact hours, of which 0 are eligible for pharmacology credit.

 SHIELD is a DESE-approved provider for PDPs.
 PDP certificates are issued for programs/series lasting 10 or more hours on a topic.
 CNE certificates are also issued for eligible courses.
 Learners may use CNE certificates toward PDPs.

-- 4.00 ANCCBoston University School of Medicine Continuing Nursing Education is accredited with distinction as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.
+- 4.00 ANCCBoston University Chobanian & Avedisian School of Medicine, Continuing Nursing Education is accredited with distinction as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.

 NOTE: This course offers nursing credit, the free audit (no nursing credit) version of the course is here.